While becoming a Badly Battered Babysitter

 - Syphile from Drowtales in the first chapter manages to hit points 2, 3, 4, 5, 6, 7 and 9, with 9 being a particularly brutal version of Kill The Kitty in front of Ariel.
 It's little wonder that when asked what her greatest desire is, the 10 year old Ariel's response is "Kill Syphile."

 - Von Pinn from Girl Genius is actually a monster assigned to take care of the children, then students, in Castle Wulfenbach.
 Oh, and she'd like to kill Agatha.
 But you know what?
-Gil and Tarvek call her the closest thing to a mother they ever had.
+Gil and Tarvek call her the closest thing to a mother they ever had, and the later revelation that she's Otilia, the Muse of Protection, who was transferred into her fleshy body by Lucrezia, which had the effect of driving her insane.

 - Vicky from The Fairly Oddparents.
 She currently provides the page image with her tamest appearance in the show (she's normally either chasing Timmy with power tools or using him as a footrest, among a thousand other tortures).